There are now 2 possible online modes for units:

 Students are able to (1) access the core academic literature in the field of global/international business; (2) explain and evaluate the business, policy and social contexts framing global business practice and operation; (3) critically evaluate the effect of global and local issues on global business; (4) identify, develop and communicate appropriate management strategies in managing and practising global business; (5) demonstrate an awareness of social and ethical issues influencing global business; (6) develop written and oral communication skills; and (7) develop competencies to work in teams.

-- Indicative assessments in this unit are as follows: (1) individual written assignment and presentation; (2) group report; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) individual written assignment and presentation and (2) group report.
 Further information is available in the unit outline.